davidrohweder/PennStateClasses/README.md

 # PennStateClasses
 Just some things I've made in uni

-## Disclaimer: This is for employers only NOT for student usage.
+## Disclaimer: This is for the public only NOT for student usage.

 There is a mix of projects in this repo.